Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 • Bennett College: Remote classes started March 16.
 All spring semester in-person classes have been canceled.
 The college won't hold its traditional on-campus commencement, which was scheduled for May 2.

-• High Point University: After a second week of spring break, classes resumed online March 23 and will continue online through the rest of the spring semester.
+• High Point University: Classes will continue online through the rest of the spring semester.
 HPU has asked students to leave campus by March 27; only international students and others with special circumstances can remain.
 Commencement scheduled for May 9 has been moved tentatively to August.
+On March 26, the university said a student who is at home out-of-state has tested positive for coronavirus.

 N.C. parks and museums

 Some state parks have been closed.
-The list of closed state parks and state recreation areas, updated March 25, includes: Crowders Mountain, Fort Fisher, Fort Macon, Gorges, Hanging Rock, Lake James, Lake Waccamaw, Morrow Mountain, Mount Mitchell, Pilot Mountain, Raven Rock, South Mountains and Stone Mountain.
+The list of closed state parks and state recreation areas, updated March 31, includes: Carvers Creek, Cliffs of the Neuse, Crowders Mountain, Dismal Swamp, Elk Knob, Eno River, Falls Lake, Fort Fisher, Fort Macon, Gorges, Grandfather Mountain, Hanging Rock, Lake James, Lake Waccamaw, Lumber River, Morrow Mountain, Mount Jefferson, Mount Mitchell, New River, Occoneechee Mountain, Pilot Mountain, Raven Rock, South Mountains, Stone Mountain and William B. Umstead.
 Chimney Rock at Chimney Rock State Park is closed, but other park attractions are open.
 Visitors should go to www.ncparks.gov or the park division's Facebook page to check the status of individual state parks.

-At state parks and recreation trails that remain open, visitors centers, offices, restrooms, bathhouses and all overnight accommodations, including cabins and campgrounds, are closed, and all public programs have been canceled.
+At state parks and recreation trails that remain open, trails, boat ramps and fishing remain open.
+However, restrooms, visitors centers, offices, bathhouses and all overnight accommodations, including cabins and campgrounds, are closed, and all public programs have been canceled.
 Park staff remain on duty.
 Recreation in groups is strongly discouraged.
+All state parks close at sunset.

 All art, history and natural sciences museums operated by the N.C.
 Department of Natural and Cultural Resources are closed.
 This list of closed attractions include the N.C.
 Zoo in Asheboro, regional museums, state historic sites, state aquariums, Jennette's Pier in Nags Head and the State Library of North Carolina.